reflexer-labs/geb/src/test/fuzz/README.md

 We also tested how different are the results, and determined it affects the last 15 digits of the result. (results in RAY, contract Rpow).

 #### Conclusion: As seen, implementations slightly differ in the results.
-This is likely due to how the solidity version is being compiled.
+This is due to the rounding scheme implemented in the assembly version (results in slightly lower results).
 This affects only precision after the last 15 digits of the result (result in RAY, so just a minor practical difference).
 Conclusion is we should maintain the current implementation, due to it being battletested on MCD and 1inch contracts.

 #### SignedMath
 We checked the other signed math functions in the contract: